-Prominent ear surgery, also known as otoplasty, corrects ears that stick out.
-It also reduces the size of large ears to achieve facial balance and increased self-confidence.
+Prominent ear surgery, also known as otoplasty, reduces the prominence of ears that stick out.
 The surgery reshapes or removes the ear cartilage.
 This is achieved by creating an incision behind the ear crease.
 As a result, the ears become closer to the side of the head.
 Dr Cope performs the surgery on both children and adults.

 Who are the best candidates for otoplasty?

 The surgery may not be suitable for everyone.
 During your initial consultation, we will assess your ear condition and health history.
 We will then create a treatment plan that best suits your goals.

 You are a good candidate for ear reshaping procedure if:

 - You are physically and mentally healthy.

 - You don’t have a medical condition that can affect healing.

 - You don’t like the prominence of your ears.

 - You have realistic expectations of what the surgery can achieve.